radsungura/alx-low_level_programming/0x08-recursion/README.md

 1. prints a string in reverse.
 2. returns the length of a string.
 3. returns the factorial of a given number.
+4. returns the value of x raised to the power of y.